valknight/tidal-desktop/README.md

 If you want to change the keyboard shortcuts, open up `resources/app/nativefier.json`, and scroll down to `"globalShortcuts"`, and modify it as needed.
 Make sure you only change `"key"` not `"inputEvents"`, or your keys will fail to register inside TIDAL.
 Once you've done this, run `npm run build`, and the new binary will use your new keybinds.

-#### Why Flash?
+#### What's libpepflashplayer.so?

 TIDAL either wants to use HTML5 powered DRM, or if that's not avaliable, it does it in Flash.
-Therefore, I *think* this is to do with DRM, but, I'm not entirely sure.
-However, the workaround seems to work, and if you remove it, you get a message from TIDAL asking you to install Flash, or install their desktop app (a sick joke tbh).
+Therefore, we include `libpepflashplayer.so` (the flash player binary provided by Google Chrome).
+By including it, the workaround of using Flash seems to work, and if you remove it, you get a message from TIDAL asking you to install Flash, or install their desktop app (a sick joke tbh).
+The only condition of this is that it means libpepflashplayer.so needs to be in the working directory when launching TIDAL (so, no `build/tidal-linux-x64`, it's `cd build/tidal-linux-x64 && ./tidal`).

 #### Why am I still getting the *no Flash* popup?